joycechau/SomeRecipes/README.md

 SomeRecipes was built in 10 days.

-A [proposal](https://github.com/joycechau/SomeRecipes/tree/master/docs) was drafted to help provide an implementation timeline during the development process.
+A [proposal](https://github.com/joycechau/CorgiChomp/blob/master/docs/js-proposal.md) was drafted to help provide an implementation timeline during the development process.

 A [database schema](https://github.com/joycechau/SomeRecipes/blob/master/docs/schema.md) was prepared alongside the design proposal.

+## Technologies and Implementation
+SomeRecipes was built using the following technologies:
+* Ruby on Rails
+* React
+  * Router
+  * Modal
+  * Masonry
+  * Star Rating
+* Redux
+* Babel
+* Webpack

 ## Future Implementations